 Which is the best hot water bottle?

-The best hot water bottle is the one that suits your needs, simple as that.
+This is easy, choose the one that suits your needs, simple as that.
 If you have a latex allergy or not keen on the smell of rubber buy a PVC thermoplastic hot water bottle.

 If you want to knit a cover or keep your old favourite cover buy the right size and chose a colour that matches.
 If you want a bottle for camping buy a mini bottle

 , want one to cover a large area buy a giant one, or want to wrap yourself inside one buy a long hot water bottle.
-As for the make avoid generic bottles and cheap budget ones.
-Go for a good branded one and buy from a reputable seller that will still be around next year and the year after.
+As for the make avoid the generic bottle and cheap budget ones, go for a good branded one and buy from a reputable seller that will still be around next year and the year after.

 Can I put my hot water bottle in the microwave to heat it up?

 No. It could explode, burn and scold when taking it out.
 Burns are a very serious risk when handling hot water, follow the instructions to the letter.
 They are printed to help avoid any dangers and allow safe use of a hot water bottle.
-We have seen a hot water bottle after it's been in a microwave and the outer layer peels away leaving a very thin layer between your skin and hot water.
+We have seen the result after it's been in a microwave and the outer layer peels away leaving a very thin layer between your skin and hot water.

 Can I take my hot water bottle on a plane?

 Unlikely, liquids are very carefully monitored on aeroplanes, we've never heard of anyone using a hot water bottle on a plane.
-Taking a pre-filled hot water bottle on a plane would be spotted and isolated.
+Taking it pre-filled on a plane would be spotted and isolated.
 Asking it to be filled with hot water would not currently be permitted.
 Check with the airliner if they have a microwave available and try taking a hot wheat pack.
 These can be heated safely in a microwave and if on a long journey topped up as needed.